 For print publication:

-Both the University of Texas and the University of Michigan provide extensive lists of information - broken down by category - on locating copyright holders and services and agencies that grant permissions.
+The University of Texas, Columbia University, and the University of Michigan provide valuable guides - broken down by category - on locating copyright holders and services and agencies that grant permissions.
 The WATCH Copyright File is another excellent resource.

 Permission to use copyrighted materials should be obtained in writing.
 This can sometimes take months, so you should give yourself time to go through the process.

 In general your letter requesting permission should include:

 - A complete citation to the material to be used, including title, author, page numbers, URL, etc.

 - It may be a good idea to include a copy or portion of the material

 - The number of copies you wish to make, if appropriate

 - The exact nature of the use

 Sample Permission Letter